tfassbender/LegendOfAsamnir2/README.md

 ### Movable Objects

 Movable objects can be added to the game world and can be moved by the player (by running against them).
 These objects are mainly used to block pathes or activate pressure switches (see [State Switch Objects](#state-switch-objects)).

+### Draggable objects

+Draggable objects are movable objects that can also be dragged by the player (using the **rope** special action item).
+This special kind of object uses Box2D joints to connect an object to the player.
+If the density of such an object is very high, it won't move, but can make the player change the direction when attached to it.

+### Config objects

+Config objects are only for configuration and don't have any other effect.
+Usecases of these config objects include:
+- Mark a target position for a unit in a cutscene
+- Mark a target area on the map (which can be checked with the OBJECT_IN_POSITION condition)
+- Create an attack (which is mostly helpfull in cutscenes)
+- Fire events (that are configurable in the map properties) after a delay (also configurable in the map properties)

 ## Maps